SylviaOne/Repo-hub/README.md

-## Why do fish live in salt water?
-Because pepper makes them sneeze!
+## Why do bees have sticky hair?
+Because they use honey combs!